emilyyyyyllo/DATA146/project1.md

 ### Question 8

-API is short for “Application Programming Interface,” which is a set of rules that are shared by a particular service.
+API is short for “Application Programming Interface,” which is a set of rules that is shared by a particular service.
 These rules determine in which format or with which command set your application can access the service, as well as what data this service can return in the response.
 APIs are most commonly used to retrieve data.
 It acts as a layer between your application and external service.

 To construct a request to a remote server in order to pull data, we have to first import the requests library and then assign the url for the desired data.